Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-an-external-drive-using-Berryboot..md

 Boot your RPI with Berryboot sd-card and exernal drive used in Part 1.
 Put your SquashFS formatted image on a USB stick, go to the “Operating system installer”, hold down your mouse button over “Add OS” and select “Install from USB stick” If your image prefers to have a certain memory split use the extension .img128 .img192, .img224 or .img240 instead of .img.

-Tweaks

-If the image you are converting is based on Debian/Raspbian delete the etc/console-setup/cached_UTF-8_del.kmap.gz file before converting the image to force regeneration of the cached keyboard mapping on first boot.
-This is to make sure it uses the keyboard layout set in Berryboot instead of default British.

 If you don't have a NextCloudPi squashfs image, you can [download it here (__*shortly*__)](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/)
 If you have your own custom image, and need to convert it to squashfs, it will be the object of another how to.
 In the mean time use the [instructions here](http://www.berryterminal.com/doku.php/berryboot/adding_custom_distributions)